Requesting a Data Exchange

 Finally, reimbursement for developing and maintaining the exchange is generally required.

-If you are interested in requesting the full Death Master File, refer to the instructions for Requesting the Full Death Master File.
+If you are interested in requesting the full file of death information, refer to Requesting SSA's Death Information.

 All others, email us at ORDP.Data.Exchange@ssa.gov.
 Provide as much detailed information as possible, to include; contact information (i.e., name, address, email, and phone number), description and purpose of your data exchange request.